Beliavsky/EZUP/README.md

 # EZUP
 August Miller's tool to convert Fortran fixed source form to free source form to be compatible with ELF90.
-Compile the tool with gfortran rencom.f90 all.f90.
+Compile the tool with

+`gfortran rencom.f90 all.f90`

 It also compiles with ifort and g95.

 Note the following from ezup.pdf: